obiba/helm-charts/obiba-opal/README.md

 ## Opal with managed R server

 Opal deployment, with Rock spawner capability (on-demand R server management).
-Databases can included in deployment (default is MongoDB).
+Databases can be included in deployment (default is MongoDB).
 Databases and Opal backup cron jobs can be enabled.

 ## Databases